-- The Verification that the Thesis is Ready to Defend form signed by your mentor that indicates your thesis is ready for defense.
+- The Verification that the Thesis is Ready to Defend form signed by your mentor.

 In order to obtain approval to proceed with your final thesis defense, you must submit the final draft of your thesis to your CCaTS education specialist and the bulleted items above at least three weeks prior to your anticipated defense date.

 The CCaTS Postdoctoral Programs Committee reserves the right to not accept a thesis if it does not meet program or Mayo Graduate School standards and may request revisions or additions to the thesis.
 The committee must approve the thesis before the scholar proceeds to defend the thesis.

 Final Oral Examination (thesis defense)

 You are expected to pass your Final Oral Examination — a public forum in which you present your research and then take questions from the audience — before the completion of your degree program.